High-power readout of a transmon qubit using a nonlinear coupling: Implementation

 The transmon molecule circuit is fabricated using aluminum on silicon.
 The sample is shown in Fig. \ref{fig:circuit}(a).
 The two Josephson junctions are $\ce{Al}/\ce{AlO}_x/\ce{Al}$ junctions made using Dolan bridge technique \cite{Niemeyer1976,Dolan1977}.
 The inductor is made from a chain of SQUIDs using bridge-free technique \cite{Lecocq2011}, as shown in Fig. \ref{fig:circuit}(b).
 The complete fabrication process is described in Appendix \ref{apx:fab}.

 The transmon molecule is coupled to a 3D microwave resonator.
 The 3D resonator is a copper rectangular microwave cavity, which can be probed in transmission.
-Two pins have been adjusted to achieve the targeted input $\kappa_\text{in}/(2\pi)=\SI{0.153}{\mega\hertz}$ and output coupling $\kappa_\text{out}/(2\pi)=\SI{13.0}{\mega\hertz}$, with $\kappa_\text{out}\gg\kappa_\text{in}$.
+The pins of the cavity's two ports have been adjusted to achieve the targeted input $\kappa_\text{in}/(2\pi)=\SI{0.153}{\mega\hertz}$ and output coupling $\kappa_\text{out}/(2\pi)=\SI{13.0}{\mega\hertz}$, with $\kappa_\text{out}\gg\kappa_\text{in}$.
 A coil made of thin superconducting wire is wrapped around the cavity for flux biasing the sample.
 The cavity's detailed characteristics and the full microwave setup are given in Appendix \ref{apx:setup}.

 The transmon molecule is carefully aligned inside the 3D cavity such that the ancilla mode is strongly coupled to the resonator whereas the qubit mode is completely decoupled from the resonator, thanks to the orthogonality of the dipole moments of the qubit and ancilla modes [see Fig. \ref{fig:circuit}(c)].